Payment of Fees

 All visitors of Castle Mountain Recreation at Wellington Lake must agree to the terms and conditions set forth in this Full Release.
 Visitors making an online camping reservation agree to the Full Release at the time of payment.
-Day Use visitors can save time at the Lake Office by printing and signing the Full Release in advance, then bringing it to the Lake Office.
+Day Use visitors can save time by printing and signing the Full Release in advance, then bringing it to the Visitor Center.

 ASSUMPTION OF RISK, RELEASE OF LIABILITY, AND ACKNOWLEDGMENT OF RULES RELATED TO USE OF WELLINGTON RESERVOIR PROPERTY (“FULL RELEASE”)

 READ CAREFULLY BEFORE SIGNING.
 THIS FULL RELEASE IS AN ENFORCEABLE CONTRACT BETWEEN YOU AND THE WELLINGTON RESERVOIR COMPANY.
 IT INCLUDES A RELEASE OF LIABILITY AND WAIVER OF CERTAIN LEGAL RIGHTS.

 In consideration of being allowed to access and use, in any way, Wellington Reservoir and the surrounding premises (collectively, the “Lake Property”), you acknowledge and agree as follows:

 I. POTENTIAL RISKS.
 USE OF THE LAKE PROPERTY INVOLVES RISKS.
 IT IS NOT POSSIBLE TO COMPILE A COMPLETE LISTING OF THE RISKS.
 HOWEVER, THEY INCLUDE THE POSSIBILITY THAT YOU MAY SUFFER SERIOUS, EVEN FATAL, INJURY OR ILLNESS.
 THE USE OF ALCOHOL OR DRUGS MAY INCREASE YOUR RISKS.
 Known risks include: